 Telemedicine appointments must be made with you inside of New York State or New Jersey.

 Your first appointment is a diagnostic consultation where we will discuss your diagnosis, your plan for therapy (if coming to me for therapy) and/or medication and follow-up.
 Here we will both determine the next step in your treatment.

 Appointments are made based on your individual needs, but in general, you can come to see me for therapy, medication management or both.

-Short visits are 16-30 minutes, longer visits are 31-45 minutes.
-Many people prefer longer visits, especially if they are coming infrequently, or are having a lot of problems.
+These are usually visits of 15-30 minutes; longer visits are 31-45 minutes.
+Many people prefer longer visits, especially if they are coming infrequently, or have several issues to discuss.
 If you habitually run over the 30 minutes, you will need to make 31-45-minute visits thereafter.

-Are usually monthly, until your medications are adjusted and working, and you are feeling better; and then are every three months.
-They can be more frequent again, if there are complications.
+These visits are usually monthly, until your medications are adjusted and working, and you are feeling better; and then are every three months.
+They will be more frequent again, if there are complications, or new problems arise.

 You need to come into the office (or have a telemedicine visit) to make medication changes or for clinical advice.
 This is not done over the phone or portal.